 If you have any questions, do not use this product and contact us for clarification.

-- Please go to the Shepherd FAQ tab to see your Beyond The Warranty information about our free maintenance service.
+- Please go to the Slingshot FAQ tab to see your Beyond The Warranty information about our maintenance services.